timothyhull/100daysofcode/days/_49/README.md

 ### :notebook: 12/3/21

-- To profile a Python application using Python code, perform the following steps:
+- To profile a Python application using code, perform the following steps:

    1. Import the Python cProfile module:
       - `import cProfile`